-Regardless, plenty of public transport options are readily available for those averse to life as a pedestrian, and for the very brave it's also possible to drive a car.
+Expats will discover that getting around in Beijing is cheap and convenient at the best of times, and claustrophobic and dangerous at the worst.
+Plenty of public transport options are readily available for those averse to life as a pedestrian, and for the brave it's also possible to drive a car.

-The city is built around five "ring roads" – highways which make basic circles around the city centre, each farther out than the last.
-Currently, most areas outside of 5th Ring Road are considered quite far from the actual centre, though they are technically still a part of Beijing.
-As expected in a city of more than 20 million people, heavy traffic is commonplace throughout, but new government regulations have been working to curb congestion.
+The city is built around five main 'ring roads' – highways which make basic circles around the city centre, each further out than the last.
+Most areas outside of 5th Ring Road are considered quite far from the actual centre, though they are technically still a part of Beijing.
+As expected in a city of more than 21 million people, heavy traffic is commonplace throughout, but new government regulations have been working to curb congestion.

 Public transport in Beijing